ansys/pyfluent/doc/source/api/solver/fieldinfo.rst

 Sample requests
 ---------------

-Here are the methods for requesting each type of field:
+Here are the methods for requesting field information:

+- ``get_fields_info`` for getting fields information.
 - ``get_range`` for getting the range of the field.
-- ``get_fields_info`` for getting fields information.
 - ``get_vector_fields_info`` for getting vector fields information.
 - ``get_surfaces_info`` for getting the surfaces information.